ibisba/knowledgebook/content/project_management/project_registration/_index.en.md

 <h2>Step3:</h2>

-  1.On the **New Project** page fill in the Title and any other information that is available to you
+  1.On the **"New Project"** page fill in the Title and any other information that is available to you

-  2.From the **Associated programme** pull down menu choose TransNational Access
+  2.From the **"Associated programme"** pull down menu choose TransNational Access

-  3.Next check the box at the beginning of “Add me to this Project and make me the Project administrator”
+  3.Next check the box at the beginning of **“Add me to this Project and make me the Project administrator**”

-  4.Next from the **Your Institution** pull down menu choose the  institution at which the project has been carried out( e.g. A       TNA site)
+  4.Next from the **"Your Institution"** pull down menu choose the  institution at which the project has been carried out( e.g. A       TNA site)

   5.Click Create